Putting It All Together

 Woke money is smart money - Have a Plan

 The art of creating a workable plan is to mesh the goals with the resources in the best way.
 If your situation is complex, you may want advice from a professional.
-Learnvest has a free budgeting tool and offers financial advice at a more affordable price than traditional financial advisors.
+Some websites offer free tools, like the budgeting tool on Learnvest, and offer financial advice at a more affordable price than traditional financial advisors.

 In the end, your plan will remind you what to do so you improve your finances.
 Here is a sample list: